pdjr-signalk-plugins/mqttgw/README.md

 Property           | Description | Default value
 ------------------ | --- | ---
 url                | Required URL of MQTT server (for example, "mqtt://192.168.1.1"). | ''
-username           | Optional name of a login user on the MQTT server. | '' password           | Optional password of of *username* on the MQTT server. | ''
+username           | Optional name of a login user on the MQTT server at *url* | '' password           | Optional password of of *username* on the MQTT server. | ''

 ### 'publication' properties